Personhood: United States

-In March 2007 Georgia became the first state in the nation to introduce a legislative resolution to amend the state constitution to define and recognize the personhood of the pre-born.
-The Georgia Catholic Conference and National Right to Life supported the effort and it failed to attract a super majority in both chambers in order to be placed on the ballot.
+In March 2007 Georgia became the first state in the nation to introduce a legislative resolution to amend the state constitution to define and recognize the personhood of fetuses.
+The Georgia Catholic Conference and National Right to Life supported the effort.
+The resolution failed to attract the super majority in both chambers required for it to be placed on the ballot.
 Georgia legislators have filed a personhood resolution every session since 2007.
 In May 2008 Georgia Right to Life hosted the first nationwide Personhood Symposium targeting anti-abortion activists.
 This symposium was instrumental in spawning the group Personhood USA and the various state personhood efforts that followed.
-Voters in 46 Georgia counties approved personhood during the 2010 primary election with 75% in favor of a non-binding resolution declaring the equal rights of all human beings from conception.
+Voters in 46 Georgia counties approved personhood during the 2010 primary election with 75% in favor of a non-binding resolution declaring that the "right to life is vested in each human being from their earliest biological beginning until natural death".
 During the 2012 Republican primary a similar question was placed on the ballot statewide and passed with a super-majority (66%) of the vote in 158 of 159 counties.

-The summer of 2008 a citizen initiated amendment was proposed for the Colorado constitution.
+In the summer of 2008 a citizen initiated amendment was proposed for the Colorado constitution.
 Three attempts to enact the from-fertilization definition of personhood into U.S. state constitutions via referendums have failed.
 Following two attempts to enact similar changes in Colorado in 2008 and 2010, a 2011 initiative to amend the state constitution by referendum in the state of Mississippi also failed to gain approval with around 58% of voters disapproving.
 In an interview after the referendum, Mason ascribed the failure of the initiative to a political campaign run by Planned Parenthood.

 Personhood proponents in Oklahoma sought to amend the state constitution to define personhood as beginning at conception.
 The state Supreme Court, citing the U.S. Supreme Court's 1992 decision in Planned Parenthood v.
 Casey, ruled in April 2012 that the proposed amendment was unconstitutional under the federal Constitution and blocked inclusion of the referendum question on the ballot.
 In October 2012, the U.S. Supreme Court declined to hear an appeal of the state Supreme Court's ruling.

 In 2006, a 16-year-old girl was charged in Mississippi with murder for the still-birth of her daughter on the basis that the girl had smoked cocaine while pregnant.
 These charges were later dismissed.